-Anthesis will collate all the information provided by participants to calculate the weighted average net collection and treatment cost (\pm /tonne) by stream (shown by a above).
+Anthesis will collate information provided by PCSs to calculate the weighted average net collection and treatment cost (£/tonne) by stream (shown by a).
 This will then be escalated by a variety of uplifts that vary depending on the circumstances of the scheme concerned and the national position:

-- The main shortfall escalator, $\left(1 + \frac{t-c}{t}\right)^2$ this quadratic expression relates the size - of a scheme's shortfall to their individual stream target, $m{t}$ - The LA collection rate uplift, l this uplift is applicable to all schemes applying for the compliance fee and it compares the collection rate of a scheme specifically for LA DCF collections to the UK's LA collection rate.
+- The main shortfall escalator, $\left(1 + \frac{t-c}{t}\right)^2$ this quadratic expression relates the size of a scheme's shortfall to their individual stream target, t - The LA collection rate uplift, l this uplift is applicable to all schemes applying for the compliance fee and it compares the collection rate of a scheme specifically for LA DCF collections to the UK's LA collection rate.

-Anthesis will then add the flat-rate for direct operational management costs (£3.50 per tonne, shown by d previously) to the escalated base-fee following the above calculations.
-The direct operational management cost will not be subject to the escalator, reflecting the approach taken within our proposed methodology from.
-It will also only apply to volume above a schemes £0/t cost allowance volume.
+Anthesis will then add the flat-rate for direct operational management costs, d (the greater of £3.00 per tonne or 1% of the stream specific weighted average net cost of collection), to the escalated base-fee following the above calculations.
+The direct operational management cost will not be subject to the escalator.

-Using the formulas detailed above, Anthesis will then calculate the total compliance fee to be paid by each scheme wishing to do so by applying the final escalated base-fee with all uplifts over the tonnage specified in the formula, (t - c - s) and (s), or (t - c).
+Using these formulas, Anthesis will then calculate the total compliance fee to be paid by each PCS wishing to utilize the fee by applying the final escalated base-fee with all uplifts over the tonnage specified in the formula, (t-c).

-All schemes that have applied for the fee will then be notified of their individual compliance fees thus calculated by stream, and a request for payment or rebate issued accordingly.
+All PCSs that have applied for the fee will then be notified of their individual compliance fees calculated by stream, and a request for payment or rebate issued accordingly.